-House Finch eye disease (also called Mycoplasmal conjunctivitis) appear to have red, swollen, runny, or crusty eyes.
+Birds infected with House Finch eye disease (also called Mycoplasmal conjunctivitis) have red, swollen, runny, or crusty eyes.
 In extreme cases the eyes become swollen shut and the bird becomes blind.
 You might observe an infected bird sitting quietly in your yard, clumsily scratching an eye against its foot or a perch.
 While some infected birds recover, many die from starvation, exposure, or predation.
 The disease has affected several other wild bird species, including American Goldfinch, Evening Grosbeak, and Purple Finch.

 Until the 1940s, House Finches were found only in western North America.
 They were released to the wild in the East after pet stores stopped illegal sales of “Hollywood Finches,” as they were commonly known to the pet bird trade.
 The released birds successfully bred and spread rapidly throughout eastern North America.

 Starting in 1994, because of the efforts of participants across North America, the Cornell Lab of Ornithology started the House Finch Disease Survey.
 This survey collected data on the spread and prevalence of a bacterial disease that now affects House Finches from the Atlantic to Pacific coasts.
 These data have been invaluable for documenting the spread of the disease and have motivating research that seeks to understand the reasons for persistence of the disease as well as its longer-term impact on House Finch abundance.

-We have modified the data collection method within the FeederWatch protocol to allow for more accurate information about the presence and absence of the disease, and we are actively encouraging all FeederWatchers to look for signs of the disease in House Finches, American Goldfinches, and a few other finches coming to their feeders and to report whether they see it or not.
+In 2008, the House Finch Disease Survey ended as a stand-alone project, but monitoring the disease continued through the data collection protocol in Project FeederWatch.
+We encourage FeederWatchers to look for signs of the disease in House Finches, American Goldfinches, and a few other finches coming to their feeders and to report whether they see it or not.
 Importantly, looking for the disease and NOT seeing signs of it is as valuable to report as observations of disease presence.
-See our recent blog post here
+Learn more on the FeederWatch blog.